In other words, would a Reagan-type tax cut in 2008 have

-2slugbaits demonstrates empirically why supply side economics was only mildly effective.
-Specifically, none of the following worked quite as well as Arthur Laffer's forecast:
+2slugbaits demonstrates empirically why supply-side economics was only mildly effective.
+Specifically, neither of the following worked quite as well as Arthur Laffer forecasted:

-- cutting the top marginal tax rate would encourage greater labor effort
+- cutting the top marginal tax rate to encourage greater labor effort

-- supply side structured tax cuts would encourage greater personal saving
+- supply-side structured tax cuts to encourage more personal savings

 Real Potential Gross Domestic Product

 Reagan era tax cuts were somewhat helpful.
-They resulted in temporary growth in real potential GDP as the US economy lurched out of the late 1970s oil supply shock and stagflation.
-We recovered in the 1990s.
+They resulted in temporary growth in GDPPOT as the US economy lurched out of the late 1970s oil supply shock and 1980s stagflation.
+We recovered beginning in about 1992.

-Why was GDP growth so lackluster then, and now?
+Why was growth so lackluster then, and now?

-The rate of growth of real potential GDP stalled after the dot com bubble burst though.
-It never returned to the historical growth levels of most of the prior 50 years.
-That is even apparent in the single chart featured in the 25 Years of FRED blog post in 2016 (as well as 2Slugbait's graphs of the year-on-year rate of change).
+The rate of growth of GDPPOT stalled after the dot com bubble burst in 2000.
+It never returned to the historical levels of the prior 50 years.
+That is apparent in the single chart featured in the St. Louis Federal Reserve's 'Celebrating 25 Years of FRED' blog post of April 2016, as well as 2Slugbait's graphs of the year-on-year rate of change.

 I wanted to extend the time interval, in both directions.
 I went to the